Start: Cuzco / Finish: Cuzco

 An unforgettable journey along ancient Inca stairways, mountain lakes, intriguing archaeological sites and humid jungle scenery awaits you.
 Start with a one-hour hike uphill to visit the oval-shaped Pacaymayo archaeological site believed to have been either a crop-storage structure or an Inca military fortress overlooking the valley to control the region.
 Continue one hour to Runquracay Pass (3,950m) where you can climb to the tip-top of the mountain for incredible views of surrounding peaks.
 Visit 2 more archaeological sites called Sayacmarca & Phuyupatamarca with your guide and have lunch along the way.
 By late afternoon you will reach Wiñayhuayna High Jungle camp (2,650m) set above a river valley in a high jungle / rain forest climate.
 After dinner, say a big THANK YOU to your porters and guides.

 Take the bus to Aguas Calientes at your own convenience.
 Visit the local marketplace next to the train station, where you can shop until the train whistle blows signaling your return to Ollantaytambo.
 From Ollantaytambo, you will take a bus back to Cuzco, arriving back around 10:30pm.
 You will be dropped off at the Plaza San Francisco.
-Please make your own way back to the hostel of your choice.
+Please make your own way back to the accommodation of your choice.